|

 employees manufacture or assemble all or part of a product.

-Some of the jobs that she will do are:
+Some of the jobs that they will do are:

 Direct